 Youth Violence and Video Games

 - 1999: shootings at Columbine High School in Colorado by two teenagers who played Doom, then a popular video game.

 - 2011: a Norwegian who killed 77 said later that he honed his shooting skills by playing many hours of Call of Duty.

 - 2012: Aurora theater shooter was reportedly “obsessed” with violent, role-playing games such as World of Warcraft, League of Legends, and Soldiers of Misfortune.

 - 2012: Newtown shooter played hours of the game Call of Duty, day in and day out.

 You know what’s really exciting about video games is you don’t just interact with the game physically—you’re not just moving your hand on a joystick, but you’re asked to interact with the game psychologically and emotionally as well.
 You’re not just watching the characters on screen; you’re becoming those characters.

 Nina Huntemann, Game Over

-The New York Times recently published an article, “Real and Virtual Firearms Nurture a Marketing Link“) drawing the link between videos and violence:
+The New York Times recently published an article (“Real and Virtual Firearms Nurture a Marketing Link“) drawing the link between videos and violence:

 One can see after reading this recent New York Times article how it is possible that playing violent games for hours and days at a time, along with being exposed to gun promotions and easy access to the gun manufactures online catalogs could increase the possibility of violent video games leading to gun violence.